ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Key Re-Distribution Request

-To request a re-distribution of keying material, the Client sends a shortened Key Distribution Request to the KDC ({{ssec-key-distribution-request}}), formatted as follows.
+To request a re-distribution of keying material, the Client sends a CoAP GET request to the /ace-group/gid endpoint at the KDC.
 The payload MUST contain the following fields:

-* 'type', encoded as a CBOR int, with value 3 ("update key") if the request is intended to retrieve updated group keying material, and 4 ("new") if the request is intended for the KDC to produce and provide new individual keying material for the Client.

-* 'scope', which contains only the identifier of the specific group or topic, encoded as in {{ssec-authorization-request}}.
-That is, the role field is not present.

 <!-- In some cases, it is not necessary to include the scope parameter, for instance if the KDC maintains a list of active group members for each managed group, and the Client is member of only one group.
 The Client MUST include the scope parameter if it is a member of multiple groups under the same KDC.